Understanding the Roles of Pension Fund Officials

 The overall performance objectives for the pension fund;

-The type of assets the fund must invest; and
+The types of assets the fund must invest in;

 How performance will be measured.